LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 <!-- We create **synthetic data** to represent this fake population to demonstrate how it is possible for a sample to be used to estimate what goes on in the whole population.
 Why the data are based on a fake population is because rarely do we have information on the whole population, of course.  -->

-Last week, we learned about distributions.
+Last time, we, too, learned about distributions.
 Specifically, we focused on the normal distribution.
 This is also called a bell curve, because when we squint a little, the shape looks like a bell.
-Remember that normal distrbutions are symmetrical (there is no skew) and the mean is the same as the median.
+Remember that normal distributions are symmetrical (there is no skew) and the mean is the same as the median.
 The below visual is that very distribution.
-It also depicts a nifty fact of every normal distribution called the **68-95-99 rule**, which we will learn more about in this lesson.
+It also depicts a nifty fact of every normal distribution called the **68-95-99.7 rule**, which we will learn more about in this lesson.
 (It will be first introduced in section 5.2.1.3 .)

 <!--In addition, there were measures of distribution, or dispersion.
 For example, the standard deviation.
 Later we learn more about a nifty fact on the normal distribution.
 For now, the normal distribution below illustrates this nifty fact: 68% of your data will fall within +/- 1 standard deviation of your mean; 95% of your data within +/- 2 standard deviations of your mean; and 99% of your data within +/- 3 standard deviations of your mean.-->